devalexandre/site/source/docs/0.1/contributing.md

-title: Contributing
+# Contributing

 ---

 We welcome you to join the development of Moleculer.
 This document helps you through the process.

 ## Before You Start

 Please follow the coding style:

 -   Use tabs with size of 4 for indents.
 -   Always use strict mode & semicolons.
 -   Use double quotes instead of single quotes.

 ## Contribution in the core modules